 When we are able to operate on a fully face to face basis, each January we offer a fully organised and facilitative course, taking you from the basics of expedition skills to an adventurous journey of your own.

 - Practice expeditions.

 - Assessed Scout and DofE expedition.

 - Explorer Belt training

-Any questions, get in touch with Claire Booth.
+o Any questions, please get in touch with Graham Drabble.